Mumford-Tate groups of 1-motives and Weil pairing: Abstract

 \section{Abstract}

-The geometry of a 1-motive $M$ (that is existence of endomorphisms and relations between the points defining it) determines the dimension of its motivic Galois group $\Galmot(M)$.
-Our aim is to describe the unipotent radical $\UR(M)$ of $\Galmot (M)$ including a matricial representation.
+We show how the geometry of a 1-motive $M$ (that is existence of endomorphisms and relations between the points defining it) determines the dimension of its motivic Galois group $\Galmot(M)$.
 Fixing periods matrices $\Pi_M$ and $\Pi_{M^*}$ associated respectively to a 1-motive $M$ and to its Cartier dual $M^*,$ we describe the action of the Mumford-Tate group of $M$ on these matrices.
-In the semi-elliptic case, we compute polynomial relations between the periods of $M$ which allows us to describe explicitly the matrices representing the Mumford-Tate group of $M$.
+In the semi-elliptic case, according to the geometry of $M$ we classify polynomial relations between the periods of $M$ and we compute exhaustively the matrices representing the Mumford-Tate group of $M$.
+This representation brings new light on Grothendieck periods conjecture in the case of 1-motives.